BEST VPN SERVICES

 - Then, after you’re ready, select OK and activate your VPN.

-Your VPN will be promptly connected, and you can check it by accessing some blocked website or game.
+Your VPN will be promptly connected, and you can confirm it by accessing a restricted or blocked website or game.

-How To Set Up A VPN App On Your Chromebook
+How to Set Up A VPN On Chromebook

 - First, you’ll need to find the Play Store icon, which may be on the home screen or in the app drawer, and then you can click it to launch the app.